 Both crania, assigned to Homo erectus, were associated with simple Oldowan-type (Mode 1) and more complex Acheulian (Mode 2) stone tool assemblages.
-This suggests that H. erectus had a degree of cultural/behavioral plasticity that has yet to be fully understood.
-The team was led by Sileshi Semaw of the Centro Nacional de Investigación sobre la Evolución Humana (CENIEH) in Spain and Michael Rogers of Southern Connecticut State University.
+This suggests that Homo erectus had a degree of cultural/behavioral plasticity that has yet to be fully understood.
+The team was led by Sileshi Semaw of the Centro Nacional de Investigación Sobre la Evolución Humana (CENIEH) in Spain and Michael Rogers of Southern Connecticut State University.

 Subscribe to our Newsletter!